Timeline (novel): Plot

 Oliver orders the historians' imprisonment.
 They escape Castelgard and are pursued by Sir Robert de Kere, Oliver's advisor.
 Meanwhile, Oliver relocates to La Roque, taking Johnston with him.
 To rescue Johnston, the historians search for clues to the location of the secret passage to La Roque.
 After gathering information at the monastery, they find a clue in a water mill, but get captured and interrogated by Arnaut.
 After escaping Arnaut's forces, Chris and Kate find the entrance to the passage at a decrepit chapel while Marek gains entry into La Roque by posing as Johnston's assistant.
 Marek learns that Johnston is helping Oliver build an incendiary weapon to use against Arnaut's forces, believing that Oliver will lose the siege anyway as he historically does.

 The historians have learned that another person from the present is helping Oliver's forces.
 The person is revealed to be de Kere, who is really Rob Deckard, an ITC employee driven insane from errors in the process of teleporting to another time that built up in his body over multiple trips, much like the elderly man the couple in Arizona found.
 Deckard plans to prevent the historians' return to the present and kill them.

 Chris and Kate use the passage to enter La Roque.
 Arnaut begins the siege of La Roque, and enters the castle by apparently using the passage.
 During the battle, Kate is chased by Guy and sends him falling to his death.
 Marek and Chris free Johnston from a dungeon.
 Arnaut swordfights with Oliver, who ends up being trapped in a pit of putrid water.
 As the historians flee, Chris is attacked by Deckard, but kills him by setting him on fire with Johnston's incendiary weapon.

 Stern and the ITC employees repair the transit pad just in time for the historians' return.
 Marek, who always wanted to live in the Middle Ages, decides to stay behind, while Chris, Kate, and Johnston return to the present.

 The historians and Gordon confront ITC president Robert Doniger, who had little concern for the travelers' safety and intends to exploit the quantum technology for corporate gain.
 Gordon renders him unconscious and sends him to 1348 Europe, during the Black Death.

 Chris and Kate are later implied to become a couple, and Kate becomes pregnant.
-While examining a site in England, the researchers find the graves of Marek and Lady Claire, whom he married.
+While examining a site in England, the researchers find the graves of Marek and Lady Claire, whom Marek married.
 Despite knowing that Marek had a happy life, they miss him.